 CHIN& 223 Chinese VI • 5 Cr.

 Reviews and expands basic, first-year Chinese skills.
 Increases understanding of Chinese culture and society, grammar, expand vocabulary, and improves productive and receptive language skills within a cultural context.
-Prerequisite: CHIN& 222 or permission of instructor
+Recommended: CHIN& 222 or permission of instructor.

 After completing this class, students should be able to: